yum command: Update / Install Packages Under Redhat Enterprise / CentOS Linux Version 5.x

 up2date command was part of RHEL v4.x or older version.
 You need to use yum command to update and patch the system using RHN or Internet.
 Use yum command to install critical and non-critical security updates as well as binary packages.
 Login as the root user to install and update the system.
+This page show examples of common sysadmin tasks that you can perform using yum command on a CentOS or RHEL.

-Task: Register my system with RHN
+How to register my RHEL based system with RHN

 # rhn_register